High-density lipoprotein cholesterol

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-Having a preexisting condition, like diabetes, or taking certain medications can affect the results of an HDL test.
+Having another health condition such as diabetes, or taking certain medicines can affect the results of an HDL test.

-Ask your physician how you should prepare for this test.
-You don't usually need to prepare for an HDL test, but if you're having a complete lipid panel, you will probably have to fast and avoid exercising for 12 hours before having the test.
+Ask your healthcare provider how you should prepare for this test.
+You don't usually need to do anything before an HDL test, but if you're having a complete lipid panel, you will probably have to fast and not exercise for 12 hours before having the test.